OkerLa97/TestanWendung/README.md

 The app now supports light and dark themes.
 Use the sun/moon icon on the home screen to toggle between modes.

+## Authentication Flow

+When launching the app you will first see a login screen.
+From there you can navigate to a simple registration form.
+After logging in or registering the home screen is shown.

 ## Getting Started

 This project is a starting point for a Flutter application.